KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_020_Skins.md

       inverseBindMatrixForJoint(j) *
       bindShapeMatrix

-The following image shows the transformations that are done to the geometry in the [Simple Skin](gltfTutorial_019_SimpleSkin.md) example, using the joint matrix of joint 1.
-The image shows the transformation for an intermediate state of the animation - namely, when the rotation of the joint node has already been modified by the animation, to describe a rotation about 45 degrees around the z-axis:
+Image 20c shows the transformations that are done to the geometry in the [Simple Skin](gltfTutorial_019_SimpleSkin.md) example, using the joint matrix of joint 1.
+The image shows the transformation for an intermediate state of the animation, namely, when the rotation of the joint node has already been modified by the animation, to describe a rotation about 45 degrees around the z-axis.

 <p align="center">
 <img src="images/skinJointMatrices.png" /><br>
-<a name="skinJointMatrices-png"></a>Image 20e: The transformation of the geometry done for joint 1
+<a name="skinJointMatrices-png"></a>Image 20e: The transformation of the geometry done for joint 1.
 </p>

-The geometry in the last image shows how the geometry would look like if it was *only* transformed with the joint matrix of joint 1.
-This state of the geometry is never really visible: The *actual* geometry that is computed in the vertex shader will *combine* the geometries as they are created from the different joint matrices, based on the joints- and weights that are explained now:
+The geometry Image 20c shows how the geometry would look like if it were *only* transformed with the joint matrix of joint 1.
+This state of the geometry is never really visible: The *actual* geometry that is computed in the vertex shader will *combine* the geometries as they are created from the different joint matrices, based on the joints- and weights that are explained below.

 ## The skinning joints and weights

 As mentioned above, the mesh primitive contains new attributes that are required for the vertex skinning.
-Particularly, these are the `"JOINTS"` and the `"WEIGHTS"` attribute.
+Particularly, these are the `"JOINTS"` and the `"WEIGHTS"` attributes.
 Each attribute refers to an accessor that provides one data element for each vertex of the mesh.

 The `"JOINTS"` attribute refers to an accessor that contains the indices of the joints that should have an influence on the vertex during the skinning process.
-For simplicity and efficiency, these indices are usally stored as 4D vectors, limiting the number of joints that may influence a vertex to 4.
+For simplicity and efficiency, these indices are usually stored as 4D vectors, limiting the number of joints that may influence a vertex to 4.
 In the given example, the joints information is very simple:

     Vertex 0:  0, 1, 0, 0,
     Vertex 1:  0, 1, 0, 0,